JaapHinke/iottum/push-api/index.md

 These events occur whenever a booking starts or ends.

-##### example
+#### example

-An example of the data as found in the `Message` attribute of the notification payload ("unpacked" from the JSON encapsulation):
+An example of the data as found in the `Message` attribute of the notification payload:
 ```
 [
     {
         "timestamp_utc": "2020-01-16T13:42:42.000Z”,
-        "device_id": "8931088417068457075",
-        "sensor_id": "1000005",
         "source": “reservation",
         "workplace_id": 5174,
         "location_id": 61,